usualoma/grunt-xgettext/README.md

     tr("May", { context: "Abbreviation", comment: "Abbreviation of May" })
     tr("September")
     tr("Sept.", { context: "Abbreviation", comment: "Abbreviation of September" })

+For Handlebars templates, you can achieve the same effect through named arguments:

+    {{tr "May" context="Abbreviation" comment="Abbreviation of May"}}

 ### Usage Examples